carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl09.rst

-compile unit for a language called Kaleidoscope we used the language constant for C. This is because a debugger wouldn't necessarily understand the calling conventions or default ABI for a language it doesn't recognize and we follow the C ABI in our llvm code generation so it's the closest thing to accurate.
+compile unit for a language called Kaleidoscope we used the language constant for C. This is because a debugger wouldn't necessarily understand the calling conventions or default ABI for a language it doesn't recognize and we follow the C ABI in our LLVM code generation so it's the closest thing to accurate.
 This ensures we can actually call functions from the debugger and have them execute.
 Secondly, you'll see the "fib.ks" in the call to ``createCompileUnit``.
 This is a default hard coded value since